Thirteen (roller coaster)

 The ageing Corkscrew roller coaster was removed ahead of the new ride's development.
 The coaster model was decided as an Intamin family coaster, chosen for the lightweight trains to perform the vertical drop element.

-The concept and theme was designed by Merlin Magic Making (MMM).
-The Alton Towers marketing team made an effort to keep the "world's first" element secret so that the surprise feature would not be revealed until the ride was opened.
-In 2008, concept art showing possible themes for the new ride were leaked online but only appeared briefly after they were deleted at Alton Towers' request.
+The concept and theme was produced by Merlin.
+In 2008, concept art showing possible themes for the new ride were leaked online but were soon deleted at Alton Towers' request.

 See all